NBA strikes deal with MGM Resorts to provide data to bettors

-The NBA and WNBA will now share official data with MGM Resorts, a major win for the leagues as they prepare for the anticipated growth of sports betting across the country.
+The NBA and WNBA will now share official data with MGM Resorts International, a major win for the leagues as they prepare for the anticipated growth of sports betting across the country.

-MGM will pay the NBA for that data to use in determining outcomes of various bets.
-The NBA's stance has been that getting accurate stats to bettors is critical so the player knows what they're betting on and so the casinos will know when to pay out or not, and MGM is the first casino to make an arrangement with the league for those numbers.

 Continue Reading Below

+The Las Vegas-based casino giant will pay the NBA for that data to use in determining outcomes of various bets.
+The NBA's stance has been that getting accurate stats to bettors is critical so players know what they're betting on and so casinos will know when to pay out, and MGM Resorts is the first casino to make an arrangement with the league for those numbers.

-Terms of Tuesday's deal — the first between a major U.S. sports league and a casino — were not disclosed, other than it's a multiyear arrangement.
+Terms of the deal announced Tuesday were not disclosed, other than it's a multiyear arrangement.

 "I know the value of data," MGM chairman and CEO James Murren said.
 "To be able to have the official NBA data for sports bettors around the world is very valuable.
 I was willing to, and I've paid for that."